-It’s natural to feel hesitant about hiring a Social Security Disability lawyer.
+Important: We updated this article in November 2022 to reflect new Social Security administration policy data.
+It’s natural to feel hesitant about hiring a Social Security disability lawyer.
 Many questions may run through your mind ranging from affordability to time.
 Weighing your options may give you more insight into the benefits of having legal representation.
 Here are four key ways a disability lawyer or advocate can help you.

-It’s no secret in order to be approved for disability benefits you have to provide proof that your medical condition exists and affects your ability to work.
-Most disability lawyers and advocates have the expertise to know what kind of medical documentation will be needed to best prove your claim.
-They can ensure that appropriate tests, lab results, and medical evidence is present when your claim is submitted to the Social Security Administration (SSA).
+You must provide proof that your medical condition exists and prevents you from working at least one year.
+Disability lawyers and advocates understand what kind of medical documentation can best prove your claim.
+They can submit all appropriate tests, lab results, and medical evidence with your claim to the SSA.

 Not knowing the status of your claim can be stressful.
 But this is where a disability lawyer can step in and help.
 A lawyer has the ability to contact the SSA on your behalf in order to check the status of your claim.
-They can also find out if the SSA will require any additional documentation and which office your claim is being processed through.
+They can also find out if the SSA needs any additional documentation and which office is processing your claim.

 After all the time and effort that went into the initial application process, receiving a denial letter from the SSA can be devastating.
 Lawyers know how the appeals process works and they’ll be by your side throughout the entire ordeal.
 There can be many levels of appeal that your claim may have to go through.

 If your case gets to the hearing level or above, it’s crucial to consider representation.
 Your legal counsel will go over your case and prep you for any questions that may be asked by the judge.
 These questions can range from specifics about your condition to your inability to hold gainful employment.
-This makes being prepared for any situation key.
+So, you should prepare for any situation the judge may ask about.

 Most disability lawyers work on a contingency basis.
 This means there are little to no out-of-pocket costs to secure legal aid.
-In almost all cases, fees will not come into play until you are awarded disability benefits.
-The maximum amount of money that an attorney can charge is 25% of your back pay, or up to $6,000 — whichever is less.
-This amount can only be taken from the back pay you are awarded.
-That means you never owe a lawyer anything out of your monthly benefits.
+In almost all cases, fees will not come into play until after the SSA awards you disability benefits.
+The maximum amount of money an attorney can charge is 25% of your back pay, or no more than $7,200 — whichever is less.
+The attorney can only deduct this amount from any past-due benefits the SSA awards you.
+That means you never owe a lawyer anything out of your own pocket.

-There are some cases in which an applicant may not be awarded backpay.
-If this were to occur the lawyer would more than likely file a petition to obtain approval of a fee with the SSA.
+However, there are some situations where the SSA may not award you any backpay.
+If this happens, your lawyer would likely file a petition to obtain approval of a fee with the SSA.